 Delve into the region’s more recent past at the D & H Canal Park, just north of Hawley.
 Maintained by the Wayne County Historical Society, the 16-acre park includes the Daniels Farmhouse (dating back to 1820), Canal Lock 31, and offers a glimpse into the legacy of the D & H Canal, a 108-mile engineering marvel used to transport Pennsylvanian coal to the Hudson River in New York.

 The region’s industrious 19th-century history is also showcased at the historic Hawley Silk Mill.
-Built in 1880, the location has been re-imagined several times over the years, and today houses a collection of boutiques and a cozy coffee house.
+Built in 1880, the location has been re-imagined several times over the years, and today houses a collection of boutiques, art galleries and a cozy coffee house.

 Finally, in White Mills, the Dorflinger Glass Museum highlights another area industry and exhibits the quality products fashioned by the local glass factory from 1852 until 1921.